karimiumar/java-concurrency/Threads.md

 Use the `int getPriority()` method to find the priority of a thread.

 ### How to Get the number of Threads in a Java process
-1. Use a Grahical monitoring JVM tools like Java VisualVM
+1. Use a Graphical monitoring JVM tools like Java VisualVM
 2. Use `Thread.activeCount()` method to know about the active threads running by an application.
 It uses `ThreadGroup` so the number of active threads returned are less than the one visible in Java VisualVM
 3. To find the group use `Thread.currentThread().getThreadGroup().getName()`
 4. Use `top -H -p l` command to display threads in Java process (-H to display Java threads) on Linux